The Ware Family

-From a farming heritage in Woodbury Parish, the Wares made tanning a family business through the course of the nineteenth century.
-Thomas Ware acquired both the Woodbury and Gilbrook tanneries in 1856, his brother Edward, followed in his tanning footsteps and took over the Invicta Leather Works in Salisbury in 1862.
-Further expansion saw the purchase of the large Clift House Tannery and Estate in 1876, a tannery since 1840.
+Prior to joining the leather trade, the Ware family who gave us their name came from farming stock in Woodbury, Devon.
+However, through the course of the nineteenth century they turned their hands to tanning.
+In 1856 Thomas Ware acquired the local Woodbury and Gilbrook tanneries and his brother, Edward, followed in his footsteps with the Invicta Leather Works in Salisbury in 1862.
+Several years later they purchased the large Clift House Estate in south Bristol, home to an operational tannery since 1840.

 Younger brothers John and Henry joined the firm and the Ware brand went from strength to strength.
 They built a reputation as specialists in sole leather, and the name of Ware quickly became one of the best known in the leather trade.